Onions produce tears?

 I think you'll find onions INDUCE tears, as they lack the necessary tear ducts to PRODUCE tears.

 Scientists have created an onion that won't cause you to cry using Australian-developed biotechnology to switch off the gene behind the enzyme that brings on the waterworks.
-Using gene-silencing technology, the New Zealand-based research institute Crop and Food pioneered the breakthrough and hopes could lead to a prototype onion …
+Using gene-silencing technology, the New Zealand-based research institute Crop and Food pioneered the breakthrough and hopes could lead to a prototype …

 I think you'll find onions INDUCE tears, as they lack the necessary tear ducts to PRODUCE tears.